-I first wrote this brief biography in 2013, on the occasion of the dedication of a potable water project in Canton Quivalá, Santa Cruz del Quiché sponsored by my parents:
+I wrote this brief biography in 2013, for the dedication of a potable water project sponsored by my parents, in Canton Quivalá, Santa Cruz del Quiché:

 I am proud that my parents, John and Kathryn Muirhead, have helped bring potable water to the 108 families of Canton Quivalá, Santa Cruz del Quiché.
 Thanks to Sister Jan Gregorich and my brother Richard, both of the group Global Partners: Running Waters of Milwaukee, Wisconsin, and Jorge Luis Castro of Las Cáritas del Quiché my folks accomplished the greatest single gift of their lives, after their deaths.